OrchardCMS/OrchardCore/src/docs/reference/modules/Apis.GraphQL/README.md

 *MaxComplexity (int?, Default: null)*

 *FieldImpact (double?, Default: null)*

+*EnableMetrics (bool?, Default: false)*

+Enables metrics in GraphQl, enriches results with Apollo tracing and applies InstrumentFieldsMiddleware on results.
+Allows to add custom field middleware by registering implementations of ICustomFieldMiddleware interface.

+*EnableMetricsByHeader (bool?, Default: false)*

+Same as EnableMetrics but metrics are allowed only when request is made with X-GRAPHQL-METRICS header present.

 For more information on MaxDepth, MaxComplexity, FieldImpact & protecting against malicious queries view the graphql-dot-net documentation at <https://graphql-dotnet.github.io/docs/getting-started/malicious-queries/>